Who are we?

 4. learn how you can better help your consumers from your consumers.
 No one can tell you how to improve your services better than those you are serving.
 Look to social media to learn from your audience.
 What is satisfying and dissatisfying them?
 Listening and learning will improve your business.

-Keep these goals and the dos and don’ts above in mind when planning social media for Annual Election Period 2021.
+Keep these goals and the dos and don’ts above in mind when planning social media for Open Enrollment Period.
 If you do, you’ll be on the right track for a successful marketing campaign and a successful selling season.

 To learn how Triptych can help automate compliant material, even for social media, checkout of healthcare page on at Triptych.com/Healthcare

-5 Principles to Validate Consumer Trust & Close More Deals during AEP
+5 Principles to Validate Consumer Trust & Close More Deals During Open Enrollment

-5 Principles to Validate Consumer Trust & Close More Deals during AEP
+5 Principles to Validate Consumer Trust & Close More Deals During Open Enrollment

 Trust is one of the most important aspects of any agent-consumer relationship—especially in industries like healthcare and finance, which handle...